Microneedling under the eyes – is it safe?

 Share

-Microneedling under the eyes can be safe if performed correctly and with proper caution.
+Microneedling under the eyes can be safe if performed correctly and with the right precautions.
 The area around the eyes has thinner and more sensitive skin than the rest of the face, which requires higher demands on technique, needle depth, and aftercare.
 If you want to start with the basics, you can read what microneedling is, how it works, and what is important for safety.

 Why is the skin under the eyes extra sensitive?

-Yes, microneedling can be performed under the eyes, but only with very superficial needle depth and great caution.
+Yes, microneedling can be performed under the eyes, but only with very shallow needle depth and great caution.
 The treatment differs from microneedling on other parts of the face and should always be adapted to the skin's sensitivity.
-If you want to read more about general risks and what affects safety, you can check are there risks with microneedling?
+If you want to read more about general risks and what affects safety, you can see are there risks with microneedling?

 What results can be expected?